Mks-code1/password-generator-python/README.md

 # password-generator-python
+Say goodbye to weak passwords!
+Create secure ones instantly 🛡️

+## How to Use
+1. Run `password_generator.py`.
-A simple app where you enter the number of letters, numbers, and symbols to generate a strong password.
+2. Enter the number of letters, numbers, and symbols you want.
+3. Get your strong password instantly!

+## Features
+- Custom number of letters, numbers, and symbols
+- Generates strong, secure passwords
+- Easy to use

+💡 Tip: Use different passwords for different accounts to stay safe!